Ulises Blanch: Professional

+he was the lowest ranked champion in 2020.

-Blanch made his ATP Tour main draw debut at the 2020 US Open where he was granted a direct entry into the singles draw via wildcard.
+Blanch made his ATP Tour main draw debut at the 2020 US Open where he was granted a direct entry into the singles main draw via wildcard.
 He was defeated in the first round in a five-set thrilling match despite taking a two sets to love lead, by Chilean player Cristian Garín 6–4, 7–5, 4–6, 4–6, 2–6.

 Personal life

 Blanch was born in San Juan, Puerto Rico, but his family moved to Seattle when he was just 3 days old.
 Due to his father's job, Blanch has lived in multiple countries such as China, India, Thailand and Argentina.
-Ulises has two brothers and one sister.
-Dali, Darwin, and Krystal Blanch.
+Ulises has two brothers and one sister Dali, Darwin, and Krystal Blanch.
 All four of them play tennis and have won numerous tournaments.
 He is of Spanish descent through his father.

+His last match on the tour was in January 2025 and he has stated on his LinkedIn profile that he has retired due to injuries.